Slugpotato/FirstHW121/README.md

 # FirstHW121
 Real hw 1 for CMPS 121 Spring 2015
 This readme was accidentally not initialized.
 This corrects that mistake.

+Changed to see if the correct files are being committed.